CFP® Exam

 You may perceive that the level of difficulty of the actual exam varies from the Practice Exam; however, materials on the Practice Exam have appeared on actual FP Canada examinations.
 With more time to write the Practice Exam than the actual exam, access to study materials while you write it and that your performance on the Practice Exam has no direct consequences may impact your perception of the level of difficulty.
 When you write the actual exam, there may be some differences in administration settings and there are tighter time constraints for writing; these factors could make the actual exam seem more difficult than the Practice Exam.

 Refunds are not provided for the purchase of the Practice Exam.
 Use of the Practice Exam is restricted to candidates who have registered or are registering to write the CFP examination and is for personal study use only.
-The Practice Exam is updated annually for currency and the exam questions were last refreshed in January 2020.
+The Practice Exam is updated annually for currency.
 The Practice Exam is available in English and French.

 If you have questions about the Practice Exam, please contact us at info@fpcanada.ca.
 Questions or comments received less than 2 days prior to the CFP examination will be answered after the examination.
 There are no additional explanations or tutoring on the Practice Exam content.
 Please refer to your study materials to better understand the concepts presented in the Practice Exam.